-In the interim, Mike spent five years in private equity, including advising angel investors, working for a $500 million telecommunications fund and for an early-stage Midwest venture capital firm.
-Mike has worked at Alaska Native corporations and for local IRA councils, primarily in accounting and finance.
+In the interim, Mike spent five years in private equity, during which he advised angel investors and worked for a $500 million telecommunications fund and for an early-stage Midwest venture capital firm.
+Mike also worked at Alaska Native corporations and for local IRA councils, primarily in accounting and finance.

 He has taught a graduate business course on venture capital for the MBA program of the Bloch School of Business at the University of Missouri Kansas City, and an undergraduate business course on entrepreneurship at Haskell Indian Nations University.

 Mike serves on the board of First Nations Development Institute and is the immediate past chairman of the board of Oweesta Corporation.
 He is a board member and treasurer of the Sustainable Agriculture and Food Systems Funders Network and the Investment Committee for the Three Affiliated Tribes.
 Mike also serves on the board of directors for Native Ways Federation and the National Center for Responsive Philanthropy.
 Mike has held board positions for Native Americans in Philanthropy and the Association for Enterprise Opportunity (AEO).
 He has been an Advisory Council member for the Center for Native American Public Radio, and a National Advisory Committee member for the National Center for Family Philanthropy.

 In December 2021, Mike was recognized by Unboxed Philanthropy Advisors in its “Philanthropy 100” list of 100 of the most significant foundations, corporations, nonprofits and individuals in philanthropy committed to innovations in transforming society and advancing justice.

 In 2019, Mike received the Mitchell Museum of the American Indian Elizabeth Seabury Mitchell Award for exemplary service and philanthropic giving in promoting First Nations culture.